Ghazal 17, Verse 9

 FWP:

-Reading the first line, everybody would think of the more common meaning, 'destiny'.
-But reading the second line, in which the sense of 'destiny' is more heavily reinforced, we would at once go back and re-examine and re-imagine the use of the same word in the first line.
-For even in the work of a mediocre ghazal poet, there's simply no room for such blatant padding as to use the same word twice for no reason; and as Naiyar Masud observes, in the work of a master the possibility can be ruled out immediately.
+Hearing or reading the first line, we would think of the common meaning, 'destiny'.
+But the second line would then cause us to go back and re-examine and re-imagine the use of the same word in the first line.
+For even in the work of a mediocre ghazal poet, there's no room for such blatant padding as to use the same word twice for no reason; and as Naiyar Masud observes, in the work of a master the possibility can be ruled out immediately.
 To reconsider qismat and remember its literal meaning of dividing, making into pieces, sharing out (the obvious source of its metaphorical meaning of portion or 'destiny'), is the natural next step; we can hardly help but think also of the related taqsiim , which has come to mean, among other things, 'Partition'.